jessepav/lacygoill-wiki-backup/l2l.md

 demander s'il  n'y a pas qch  d'autre qui mérite davantage  notre attention dans l'immédiat.

+---

+If:

+   - you have an issue which you fully understand

+   - you think you have a solution, but for some reason it doesn't work

+   - after spending quite some time, you still can't find anything wrong with the solution

+ask yourself these questions:

+   1. What am I trying to do?
+   2. What makes me think it's possible?
+   3. What could explain that my belief is wrong?

+Example of answers:

+   1. I'm trying to find a condition to prevent my autocmd to install a match (trailing whitespace) in a fzf buffer

+   2. when my autocmd is fired, I can detect the filetype of the buffer

+   3. the filetype has not been set yet

 # Modularisation

 Réduire le temps d'accès.